verner002/os/docs/etbfs/etbfs.md

 - is based on modified B+Tree structure.
 - reserves 1024 bytes for boot loader.
 - reserved 1024 bytes for EBTFS header.
+- no EBTFS Header backup.
+- no Block Group Descriptor Table backup.

 ## Layout
 ```